 In addition to his non-executive director role, Iain chairs our Audit Committee.

 Clare BarlowChief HR Officer

-Edward joined UK Government Investments in 2015, and has worked on both corporate finance and corporate governance projects.
+Edward joined UK Government Investments (UKGI) in 2015 and has worked on both corporate finance and corporate governance projects.

 Prior to joining UKGI, Edward worked as a lawyer.
-He trained with the Scottish Government before moving into private practice first in Scotland and then the City, specializing in project and asset finance.
+He trained with the Scottish Government before moving into private practice first in Scotland and then London, specialising in project and asset finance.
 Edward combined work and study to complete a Masters in global energy and climate policy, and further augmented his sectoral experience with secondments to Network Rail, ING and UK Export Finance.

-Edward has also completed a two year secondment with the Cabinet Office, where he first led on business, energy and environmental policy coordination in the Economic and Domestic Affairs Secretariat, working closely with HM Treasury and No.10.
+Edward undertook a two-year secondment with the Cabinet Office, where he first led on business, energy and environmental policy coordination in the Economic and Domestic Affairs Secretariat, working closely with HM Treasury and No.10.
 Edward then led a team preparing for the UK's exit from the EU, before being asked to help establish and lead a team within the COVID Taskforce.